-Person Centred Counselling Therapy
+Person Centred Counselling for Adults

 Tim offers a counselling service in Bath which aims to support your understanding of a current situation and enable you to accept that you have choices in the way you feel.
 The psychodynamic counselling therapy techniques and skills used enable you to explore those issues you feel are causing you concern or distress.